ptran1203/traffic_sign_detection/README.md

                       --output submission.json\
                       --weight weights/weight_resnet50.h5\   # weight file should has format weight_{backbone}.h5
-                      --save-dir /content/inference_images   # or "" if you dont want to save images
+                      --save-dir /content/inference_images   # or "" if you dont want to save images --scales 896,1024                      # Separated by comma
+                      --tiling                               # Apply tiling if provided, useful for small objects
 ```

 ## Inference result